OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 for more sensitive data.

 * **Isolate mission-critical apps**.
-Pipelines help isolate your mission-critical applications, catering for data isolation and additional lifecycle stages (perhaps, additional testing).
+Pipelines help isolate your mission-critical applications, catering to data isolation and additional lifecycle stages (perhaps, additional testing).

 All while **maintaining the reusability** of your components across an entire